aws-samples/chime-voiceconnector-agent-assist/README.md

 ![](images/agent-assist.svg)

 ### Description
-Chime Agent Assist is configured with following resources: AWS Lambda, AWS Elasticsearch service, AWS S3, AWS Eventbridge, AWS DynamoDB, AWS AppSync and AWS Comprehend, etc. Chime Agent Assist consists of two parts and they are deployed with different tools.
+Chime Voice Connector Agent Assist is configured with following resources: AWS Lambda, AWS Elasticsearch service, AWS S3, AWS Eventbridge, AWS DynamoDB, AWS AppSync and AWS Comprehend, etc. Chime Agent Assist consists of two parts and they are deployed with different tools.
 Active Call is configured and deployed using AWS Amplify.
 Search is deployed with AWS CloudFormation template and AWS Command Line Interface.

 Active Call is configured with AWS AppSync, AWS Lambda and AWS DynamoDB.